 A few days before the bersanding, the couple will undergo a henna ceremony (berinai) which signifies blessing and protection from evil.
 The wedding reception will then take place which starts off with the groom walking with his entourage which consists of decorative flower bearers with kompang (Malay hand-held percussions) beats resounding in the air as they journey to the bride’s home.
 A pencak silat (Malay martial arts) performance is done for the groom’s party as a sign of welcome and respect.
 The bride and bridegroom (who are known as Raja Sehari or Royalty for the Day) are then sat together on a platform (pelamin); the couple are then sprinkled with rose-scented water, henna, sandalwood paste, and rice flour paste to signify their union publically.
 The newly-married couple will then join their guests for lunch, and the usual entertainment are karaoke and joget (Malay dance) sessions.

-What to wear?
 The bride and groom are usually dressed in their traditional Malay garb which is a baju Melayu for the groom and usually a baju kurung or baju kebaya for the bride.
 They will be elaborately dressed to signify them as royalty for the day.
 For guests, if the reception is done in a kampong, (village) it can be quite warm as it is usually held in a community hall or outdoor void decks thus semi-formal dressing is fine like a short-sleeved or a batik shirt with long pants for men, and baju kurung or anything that is decent and conservative for women.
 If the reception is done in a hotel however, then formal dressing is expected.

-What to give?
 As for wedding gifts, guests are not exactly expected to bring anything but the hosts will be more than grateful to receive a cash token (at your discretion) in an envelope or a green packet.

-Malaysian Chinese Wedding
+Malaysian Chinese Weddings

 A Malaysian Chinese Wedding differs from a traditional Chinese Wedding as it is amalgamated with Western Wedding traditions.
 Numerology plays an important factor in the Chinese community especially when it comes to a couple’s compatibility.
 If the stars align, then preparations are done for the big day.